AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 The economic center of Hypri is the **Trade Belt**—a multilevel, spiraling marketplace and trade district carved into the spire between 7,200–7,800 meters.
 The Trade Belt is a chaotic yet structured space buzzing with trade, air traffic, and magical logistics, wrapping around the spire and home to the Splint, the gravity-cracked heart of Vespir.

 Within the Trade Belt lies the **Soil Inn**, the most famous inn in Hypri.
 The Soil Inn serves traders, dignitaries, travelers, and locals, and is named after a beloved local poem connected to [[Sibannac]].
-It functions as both a cultural center and commercial hotspot, but it is not the name of the entire marketplace.
+It functions as both a cultural center and commercial hotspot.

 Major exports from Hypri include: